Walk through Paintings: Egocentric World Models from Internet Priors: Conclusion

-In this appendix, we report additional results, details, and visualizations.
-We begin by discussing our Structural Consistency Metric in Section~\ref{sec:Actfollow}.
-Next, we report further implementation details of our approach in Section~\ref{sec:impl_supp} and provide data, compute, latency, and resolution comparisons with the Navigation World Models (NWM)~\cite{bar2025navigation}.
-Finally, we discuss some failure modes of our method in Section~\ref{sec:failure}.
+{\Alph{section}} {appendix.\Alph{section}} In this appendix, we report additional results, details, and visualizations that were not included in the main paper due to space limitations.
+We begin by discussing our qualitative video results provided on the \href{https://egowm.github.io}{webpage} in Section~\ref{sec:qualivid}.
+Next, we discuss the Structural Consistency Metric in Section~\ref{sec:Actfollow}.
+We then report further comparisons to the Navigation World Models (NWM)~\cite{bar2025navigation} baseline in Section~\ref{sec:nwmcmp} and provide additional implementation details in Section~\ref{sec:impl_supp}.
+Finally, we discuss failure modes of our method in Section~\ref{sec:failure}.